pradgad94/ai_meme_generator/README.md

                                              └──────────────────────────┘
 ```

+The frontend always makes relative `/api` requests — it never knows the backend's real address.
+Two different things resolve that relative path, depending on how the frontend is running:

-Vite proxies any `/api/*` request to `http://backend:8787` (see `vite.config.ts`) — the `backend` hostname is resolved via Docker Compose's internal network, so this proxy only works when the frontend is running in its container.
+- **Host dev** (`npm run dev`) — Vite's dev-server proxy forwards `/api/*` to `http://backend:8787` (see `vite.config.ts`).
+That hostname is only resolvable inside the Docker Compose network, so this only works when run in the frontend container, not directly on the host (see the note under [Run it](#run-it)).

-The frontend always makes relative `/api` requests, keeping the backend URL
+- **Containers, local or Render** — the frontend container runs Nginx (not Vite), which reverse-proxies `/api/*` to an `API_UPSTREAM` URL supplied at container start.
+Locally that's `http://backend:8787`; on Render it's the backend service's public URL.

-and OpenRouter API key server-side.
+Either way, the backend URL and OpenRouter API key stay server-side.

 ## Docker

 The application is containerized as two separate services, each with its own Dockerfile:

-- **`frontend`** — built from `Dockerfile.frontend`, runs the Vite dev server on port `5173`
+- **`frontend`** — built from `Dockerfile.frontend`, a multi-stage build: stage 1 runs `npm run build` to produce the production Vite bundle, stage 2 copies it into an `nginx:alpine` image that serves it on port `80`.
+Nginx's config is generated at container start from `default.conf.template` (via Nginx's built-in `envsubst` templating), which reverse-proxies `/api/*` to `${API_UPSTREAM}` — so the same image works against any backend URL without a rebuild.
 - **`backend`** — built from `Dockerfile.backend`, runs the Express API on port `8787` and reads secrets from `.env` via `env_file` (so the OpenRouter key never gets baked into the image)

-`compose.yaml` builds and runs both services locally.
-The `image:` configuration
-tags the resulting images as:
+`compose.yaml` builds and runs both services locally, mapping the frontend's Nginx port to `5173:80` and setting `API_UPSTREAM=http://backend:8787` so it reaches the backend service by its Compose network name.
+The `image:` configuration tags the resulting images as:

 - `ghcr.io/pradgad94/meme-backend:${IMAGE_TAG:-latest}`
 - `ghcr.io/pradgad94/meme-frontend:${IMAGE_TAG:-latest}`